alessiodesogus/alessiodesogus.github.io/youniverse.md

 This is notable because it means that, in general, the identified channels talking about mental health will upload more video, given a local time span.
 Notice that this time span, with respect to the research done before for yearly uploading, wants to measure more locally if more videos about mental health, by channel, are uploaded and this seems to be the case!

+# Conclusion
+We first try to find all the `relevant mental health videos` among the 72.9M videos available.
+Once found those, we analyze their uploading over the years and successfully conclude that there is a mild yet `significant increase` of their numbers and ratios.

+Then, we take a deeper look into the `predominant topics` and  examine the `intersection between people categories` and these topics to conclude that, by age, teenagers and by gender, `women` are the most vulnerable groups affected especially by `stress` and `depression`.

+Also, through `sentiment analysis`, we observe a dual nature in mental health content: some align with lighter trends, while a `significant portion` delves into `profound topics`.
+This shift towards more serious discussions, evident in video titles and descriptions, reflects a growing alignment between digital content and real societal dialogue on mental health.

+Eventually, we study in details the time pattern of `views` and `subs` for all the channels, concluding that uploading a mental health video gives a `significant gain` in `views`, but hardly visible at a non-global scale.
+From this, we examine the number of mental health uploading in a `specific window of time`, discovering an `increase over time`.
+This can be interpret either by genuine interest in this topic or by a more down-to-earth trend following.